mpenet/casyn/README.md

 [Lamina](https://github.com/ztellman/lamina) offers a lot of possibilities.
 I encourage you to check what is possible with it.

 Cassandra/Thrift column name/values are returned as bytes, but you can supply a schema for decoding.
 Encoding of clojure data is automatic.
-Encoding and decoding is open and extendable, see codecs.clj.
+Encoding/decoding is open and extendable, see codecs.clj.
 This also works for CQL queries.

 The same example as before with a simple schema: